evelinrosems/Similar-Question-Finder/README.md

 ## Project Overview

-Similar Question Finder is a web application that allows users to register, log in, submit study questions, automatically categorize them into academic topics, and find semantically similar questions using AI/ML techniques.
+Similar Question Finder is a web application that allows users to register, log in, submit study questions, automatically categorize them into academic topics, and find similar questions using AI/ML techniques.

-The system performs semantic similarity search locally using open-source machine learning models without relying on external paid AI APIs.
+The system performs similarity search locally using open-source machine learning libraries without relying on external paid AI APIs.

 ---